rybla/riib11.github.io/_posts/2021-11-7-overloading-in-haskell.md

 and `FlexibleContexts`, but it turns out this just makes typeclass constraint resolution fair for our purposes.)

-In this way, typeclasses don't provide fully-generate overloading capability where the different overload modes can have arbitrarily different types (e.g. take different numbers of arguments).
+In this way, typeclasses don't provide fully-general overloading capability where the different overload modes can have arbitrarily different types (e.g. take different numbers of arguments).